The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

-Care should be taken, however, that, by Equation \eqref{tensorontensor}, the position of the $a$'s is immaterial.
-To avoid confusion, we will therefore always keep the objects of $\cat{A}$ to the left when we are dealing with left enrichments.
-In drawing string diagrams, this does mean that we need to cross $\cat{A}$-strands past $\cat{C}$-strands.
-To emphasise such crossings are not actual braidings in $\cat{C}$, we will draw them unresolved as follows:
+Care should be taken, however, that, by Equation \eqref{tensoronprod}, the position of the $a$'s is immaterial.
+To avoid confusion we will therefore always keep the objects of $\cat{A}$ to the left when we are dealing with left enrichments.
+In drawing string diagrams this does mean that we need to cross $\cat{A}$-strands past $\cat{C}$-strands.
+To emphasise such crossings are not actual braidings in $\cat{C}$, we will draw them unresolved as follows

-When considering a morphism $f\colon c_1\bx c_2 \rar_a c_1'\bx c_2'$, we will give a string diagram presentation by first picking a factorisation $(t,f_1,f_2)$:
+When considering a morphism $f\colon c_1\bx c_2 \rar_a c_1'\bx c_2'$, we will give a string diagram presentation by first picking a factorisation $(t,f_1,f_2)$

 and then using the tensor isomorphism to find mates for $f_1$ and $f_2$.
-There are many different choices of factorisations for a given $f$.
+There are many different choices of factorisation for a given $f$.
 In terms of the triples, we have the equivalence relation

 for $g_i:a_i'\rar a_i$ for $i=1,2$, with $t:a\rar a_1'a_2'$ and $f_i: a_ic_i\rar c_i'$ with $i=1,2$.
-A factorisation $(t,f_1,f_2)$ can be presented in string diagrams by:
+A factorisation $(t,f_1,f_2)$ can be presented in string diagrams by